 Issue Suggestion What types of power are available at the remote site (AC, DC only, Generator, Batteries, Solar) Will the modem run from the available power or does it need a converter of some kind (AC-DC, DC-DC).
 Consider using the TB8100's auxiliary power output if the modem can operate on DC power.
 What happens if the Power for the site fails, is there a backup supply (generator)?
 How is this switched in (manual/automatic)?
 Before installation, test that the modem can operate on both normal power and generator power, Consider installing surge protection and smoothing equipment.
 What type of modem are you going to use at site?
 For remote sites, industrial modems are recommended as they are designed to be more rugged and cope better with temperature variations and power fluctuations.
 They also typically have more robust watch-dog timers that reset them in case of software error, so that you don't need to visit the site to switch the modem off and back on again.
 Where will the modem be mounted at site?
 Consider heat and other factors like dust and humidity.
 Also the length of communications cables available.
 Is there more than one Base Station to be monitored at site?
 If there is only one telephone line available, consider using a small PABX to enable the Service Kit to dial individual base stations.
 How many sites are to be monitored?
 Do you need different connection scenarios for each or can you use a standard solution?
 What can you do if there are no phone lines available?
 Consider using a Cellular Modem (GPRS or CDMA).
 If there is no cellular coverage, over-the-air alarm pips can provide basic alarm monitoring.
-If your system doesn't use an Alarm Center, consider radio modems or a radio that supports CCDI2.
+If your system doesn't use an Alarm Center, consider radio modems or a radio that supports Computer Controlled Data Interface Version 2 (CCDI2).
+CCDI2 is a proprietary Tait interface protocol supported on most mobile and portable radios.
 How many alarms do you want to receive?
 Define Task Manager tasks only for the alarms you want to know about.